 Referencing the “Southern Terminus Closure” link above, you will see how the closure has impacted starting at the southern terminus.
-You might also consider reaching out to Ken's Shuttles to find out how other hikers are coordinating a border start.
+You might also consider reaching out to Ken’s Shuttles to find out how other hikers are coordinating a border started.

 Before the southern terminus closure, you could not reach the southern terminus directly, but you could drive as far as Montezuma Pass @ mile 1.8 on the AZT.
 You could hike south to the terminus on the border and then back up to Montezuma Pass from the border monument.
-Specific directions can be found here, under “Access” on the AZT Website.
+Specific directions can be found under “Access” on the AZT Website.

 Ken’s Shuttles took me up to Montezuma Pass.
 Make sure you ask since some services may only go as far as the Coronado Monument.

 - Plane – I flew into the Tucson, AZ airport.
 This was the closest airport to the southern terminus.
 Many hikers stay in Tucson or Sierra Vista, AZ.
 Hikers then shuttle out to either the Visitor Center or Montezuma Pass the next day.
-There are also nearby options such as Phoenix and Flagstaff, AZ.
+There are also nearby options, such as Phoenix and Flagstaff, AZ.

 - Shuttle Services – two shuttle services are commonly used, and both pick-up in Tucson and the surrounding area.
-One is Ken's Shuttle Services, and the other is Arizona Sunshine Tours.
-Additional shuttle information can also be found here.
+One is Ken’s Shuttle Services, and the other is Arizona Sunshine Tours.

 - Hitch Hiking – this is straightforward, but it is probably easier to ask for a ride since, as mentioned, there are often trail angels willing to assist.
 Either reference the AZTtrail.org site (link in the item below), or ask on the Group Page on Facebook.
 Some of the trail angels are also part of this group.